ingadhoc/purchase/purchase_ux/README.rst

 On purchase orders:

 #.
-Odoo consider that a purchase order on done state has nothing to be invoiced, we change that behaviour to keep it as on sale orders
+Hide purchase quotations menu.
 #.
-Make purchase quotations menu only visible with technical features
-#.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
-Add button to force "invoiced" only for admin with tec features
+Add button to force invoice status, and it's only for admin with tec features.
 #.
 Add button to change the currency and update the prices of the order lines
-#.
-Add a to filter by PO with billable returns.
 #.
 Add link from invoices to the purchase orders that generate it.
 #.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the order.
 #.
 Add internal notes pickings and send it to invoices